izaakrogan/site-update.github.io/_harp/about/_company.md

 # About us

-*Founders & Coders C.I.C.* provides the industry's leading training in full-stack JavaScript.
-Our courses are free and all of the profits we make from placing our graduates go back into improving the quality of our training programme.
+*Founders & Coders C.I.C.* is an organisation like no other.
+We provide the UK's leading training in full-stack JavaScript.
+We don’t charge our students a penny and any profits we make go back into improving the quality of our training programme.

-We believe that an elite eduction should not just be accessible to those who can afford to pay for it.
-We aim to provide the best possible training in web development - for free.
-We manage this through the support of our mentors, the tech community and our graduates, who often join our faculty to help to teach future cohorts.
+Our aim is to provide the best possible training in web development—for free.
+We manage to do this with the assistance of our alumni, who help us run the programme, and through employers, who hire our